Insert a Link

 Use media to enhance pages with visual and interactive elements.
 Learn how to insert images, videos, and external media from platforms such as YouTube, Vimeo, and more.

-For more information, see How to Insert Media
+To get started, see How to Insert Media